Meru Accounting

 Trying to do all the accounting alone can be risky.
 If lawyers make errors in tax filing or forget to follow GAAP rules, it can lead to fines or audits.

-Getting help from professionals in the basics of accounting for lawyers can save time and avoid trouble.
+Getting help from professionals can save time and avoid trouble.

 Why Accounting Matters for Lawyers